daniferna/first_demo/README.md

 Films titled "Spiderman 3"
 > /search?title=Spiderman+3&type=movie

-Media titled "The great adevnture" of genre drama and adventure
+Media titled "The great adventure" of genre drama and adventure
 > /search?title=The+great+adventure&genre=drama,adventure

 Film titled "Call me by your name" of genre drama and romance released between 2010 and 2020